-Intangible assets, net consists of the following at March 31, 2012 and December 31, 2011:
+FRANCHISE COST Franchise cost for the Company's Hooters restaurants consists of the following at March 31, 2012 and December 31, 2011.

-Intangible assets, net, consists of franchise fees for the Company's Hooters restaurants.
 The Company is amortizing these costs from the opening of each restaurant for the 20 year term of the franchise agreement with HOA.
-Amortization expense for the three months ended March 31, 2012 for the restaurant businesses was \$6,423.
-There was no amortization expense in 2011.